emdb-empiar/sfftk/docs/extending.rst

 Adding A Segmentation File Format
 =================================

-There are four (4) steps involved.
+There are five (5) steps involved.

 * Step I: Create a **reader** module